leriomaggio/getting-and-cleaning-data/CodeBook.md

 In this step, the script reads the file `activity_labels.txt`, and applies descriptive activity names to name the activities in the data set, namely:

-- walking
+- WALKING
-- walkingupstairs
+- WALKING_UPSTAIRS
-- walkingdownstairs
+- WALKING_DOWNSTAIRS
-- sitting
+- SITTING
-- standing
+- STANDING
-- laying
+- LAYING

-**Note:** Original Activity names are all made lowercase and underscore characters ("_") are stripped.
-This is just to make cleaned data more *machine* (*program*) understandable rather than *human* understandable.

 ### Appropriately labels the data set with descriptive variable names. ###

-The script properly labels the dataset with descriptive names: all feature names and activity names are converted to lower case, underscores and brackets ("(", ")") are removed.
+The script properly labels the dataset with descriptive names: all feature names and activity names are converted to , underscores and brackets ("(", ")") are removed.

 Finally, all the data are merged into a single `10299x68` data frame corresponding to: